-Welcome to my page of free downloads of contemporary hymns and religious songs.
-Also included are poems, of which deals with outreach for the lost.
+Welcome to my page of free music downloads of contemporary hymns and religious songs.
+Also included are two poems, of which deals with outreach for the lost.
 Please have a look and download anything you like, except if you going to use it for any sort of profit.
 Contact me if that is the case.
 If you use something please consider making a small donation to Church Matters Solutions to help cover our administrative costs.
 We are not looking to make money, but on the other hand we are not looking to lose money either.

 Luther Quotes on Singing

 “And these songs were arranged in four [and five] parts to give the young—who should at any rate be trained in music and other fine arts—something to wean them away from love ballads and carnal songs and to teach them something of value in their place, thus combining the good with the pleasing, as is proper for youth.”

 “After all, the gift of language combined with the gift of song was only given to man to let him know that he

 should praise God with both word and music, namely, by proclaiming [the Word of God] through music and by providing sweet melodies with words.”